-Aegina is a Greek island that belongs to the Saronic (or Argo-Saronic) group.
+Aegina belongs to the Saronic (or Argo-Saronic) group of islands.
 The capital is Aegina Town, which is also the main starting point for boat trips to surrounding islands such as Moni, Agistri and Dorousa.
+Here’s more information on all Greek island groups for your convenience.

 This is a guide to Aegina to help you plan your vacation on this island.
 You’ll read about ferries and speed boats, about the best things to do on Aegina, about the best hotels, the foods to try and the day trips to take.